-Potential increase in price of imported corn foods due to requirement for segregation of corn line DAS-40278-9 were to be commercialised overseas.
+Potential increase in price of imported corn foods due to requirement for segregation of corn line DAS-40278-9.

 Government: Potential impact if considered inconsistent with WTO obligations but impact would be in terms of trade policy rather than in government revenue.